agnesarth/mini_jeu_POO/Readme.md

-This is a ruby file.
+This is a ruby file with aims to create a mini game.

+The aim of this game is to have to players who fight to death (nice).
+This two players are José and Josianne (you can find them in app.rb), and you can find their attributes in player.rb.